(1788-1874)

 About Isaac Jennings

-Isaac Jennings (1788-1874) was born in Fairfield, Connecticut, on November 7, 1788, and worked on his father’s farm during his youth.
-He married Maria, daughter of Deacon Nathan Beers, on Sept.
-17, 1805, and had three sons and two daughters.
+Isaac Jennings (1788-1874) was a hardworking man who hailed from Fairfield, Connecticut, born on November 7, 1788.
+In his early years, he devoted himself to working on his father’s farm.
+On September 17, 1805, he entered matrimonial bliss with Maria, the daughter of Deacon Nathan Beers, and they were blessed with three sons and two daughters.

-Educated at Yale, Isaac studied under Eli Ives, MD, from 1809 to 1811.
-Dr. Ives taught conventional medical practices of the day and focused on the healing “art of drugopathy” (using medications to make sick people well by administering the same medicines that make healthy people sick).
+Isaac received his education at Yale, where he studied under Dr. Eli Ives from 1809 to 1811.
+Dr. Ives taught conventional medical practices of the time and emphasized the healing power of “drugopathy,” which involved using medications to make sick people well by administering the same medicines that make healthy people sick.
+This approach aimed to bring about effective healing through a thoughtful application of medical knowledge.

-Graduating in 1812, he was licensed to practice medicine.
-He began his practice in Trumbull, CT, then moved to Derby, CT, in 1820.
-He received his M.D. from the Yale School of Medicine in 1828.
-What is truly remarkable about Isaac Jennings is that he quickly realized that in the medical practice he was trained, he wasn’t seeing recovery or progress in his patients.
+Upon his graduation in 1812, Isaac Jennings obtained a license to practice medicine.
+He established his practice in Trumbull, CT, and later relocated to Derby, CT, in 1820.
+His pursuit of a medical degree culminated in 1828 when he received his M.D. from the Yale School of Medicine.
+What truly distinguishes Isaac Jennings is his swift recognition that the traditional medical practices he was trained in did not lead to the recovery or progress of his patients.

 Life in the 1800s